awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 + Currently, Amazon ES does not support integration with Amazon Kinesis Data Firehose for domains that reside within a VPC\.
 To use this service with Amazon ES, you must use a domain with public access\.

 + To access the default installation of Kibana for a domain that resides within a VPC, users must have access to the VPC\.
 This process varies by network configuration, but likely involves connecting to a VPN or managed network or using a proxy server\.
-To learn more, see [[ERROR] BAD/MISSING LINK TEXT](#es-vpc-security), the [Amazon VPC User Guide](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/), and [[ERROR] BAD/MISSING LINK TEXT](es-kibana.md#es-kibana-proxy)\.
+To learn more, see [About Access Policies on VPC Domains](#es-vpc-security), the [Amazon VPC User Guide](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/), and [Using a Proxy to Access Amazon ES from Kibana](es-kibana.md#es-kibana-proxy)\.

 ## About Access Policies on VPC Domains<a name="es-vpc-security"></a>